-Perforn nance Outcomes Acceptable Outcomes AO2.2 Office and sales areas are subordinate to the primary use and must: (a) be ancillary to the primary industrial use; (b) have a gross floor area of not more than 20% of the total gross floor area of the development or 200m2, whichever is the lesser.
-PO3 Dayslanmant integrates with and reflects AO2.3 Direct sales to the public are limited to the sale of items produced on site.
-AO3.1 Building height does not PU3 Development integrates with and reflects the character and built form of the area. exceed 8.5m above ground level.
-AO3.2 Building entrances are clearly visible from the street. and AO3.3 The maximum length of any façade of a building without articulation or change of materials is 10m. and AO3.4 In all other circumstances, the maximum building length in one plane is 15m. and AO3.5 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
-PO4 Development responds to the intended urban form on adjoining sites.
-AO4.1 Where adjoining non- industrial zoned land, development provides: (a) 1.8m high screen fencing to all common boundaries with a non- industrial zone; and (b) minimum 5m side and rear boundary setbacks; and (c) minimum 6m boundary setback to road frontages; Editor's Note: The height of the screen fence may be tapered from 1.2m to 1.8m from the street frontage over a maximum distance of 6m.
-Or AO4.2 Where adjoining industrial zoned land, buildings have a minimum 6 metre setback to the street frontage.
-PO5 Development provides a safe and secure environment.
-AO5.1 Parking areas with more than 20 parking spaces provide dedicated, obvious and direct pedestrian paths
+Performance Outcomes Acceptable Outcomes Section n 1 General PO1 Development performs at a low impact industry scale and intensity.
+AO1.1 Site cover does not exceed 60%. and AO1.2 Office and sales areas are subordinate to the primary use and must: (a) be ancillary to the primary industrial use; (b) have a gross floor area of not more than 20% of the total gross floor area of the development or 200m2, whichever is the lesser. and AO1.3 Direct sales to the public are limited to the sale of items produced on site.
+PO2 Development integrates with and reflects the character and built form of the area.
+AO2.1 Building height does not exceed 8.5m above ground level. and AO2.2 Building entrances are clearly visible from the street. and

+Perforn nance Outcomes Acceptable Outcomes AO2.3 The maximum length of any façade of a building without articulation or change of materials is 10m. and AO2.4 In all other circumstances, the maximum building length in one plane is 15m. and AO2.5 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
+PO3 Development responds to the intended urban form on adjoining sites.
+AO3.1 Where adjoining non-industrial zoned land, development provides: (a) 1.8m high screen fencing to all common boundaries with a non-industrial zone; and (b) minimum 5m side and rear boundary setbacks; and (c) minimum 6m boundary setback to road frontages; Editor's Note: The height of the screen fence may be tapered from 1.2m to 1.8m from the street frontage over a maximum distance of 6m. or AO3.2 Where adjoining industrial zoned land, buildings have a minimum 6 metre setback to the street frontage.
+PO4 Refuse storage areas are: (a) conveniently located for use and collection; and AO4.1 No Acceptable Outcome specified. (b) are of useable size; and(c) avoid adverse impacts on neighbours and occupants; and (d) are screened from view within the site, adjoining properties and the street.
+Section 2 Caretaker's accommodation PO5 The caretaker's accommodation is subsidiary to and compatible with the principal use on the same site.
+AO5.1 Only one caretaker's accommodation is established on the site. and AO5.2 One vehicle parking space is provided for the exclusive use of the caretaker's accommodation.
+PO6 The caretaker's accommodation integrates with the scale, character and appearance of the setting.
+AO6.1 The caretaker's accommodation has a building height not exceeding 2 storeys and 8.5m above ground level.
+AO6.2 The street frontage setback is: (a) a minimum of 6m, where freestanding; or (b) no less than the building line of any façade on an approved non-residential use, where proposed on the second storey.